Tungsten Radiation Shielding

 Radiation is used to inspect welds and to detect cracks in pipelines.
 A gamma source is mounted on a remote-controlled wheeled trolley (sometimes called a "pig") and travels inside the length of the pipe.
 Tungsten collimator is used to direct the radiation onto the target, whilst the radioactive source is housed inside tungsten shielding.

 Industrial radiography uses gamma radiation to detect structural faults in materials such as metal and concrete.
-As with pipeline inspection, the equipment uses tungsten shielding, coupled with a tungsten collimator.
+As with pipeline inspection, the equipment uses tungsten shield, coupled with a tungsten collimator.
 Thickness, density and level gauging radioactive sources are used in industrial processes to measure thickness, density or levels of materials during production e.g. paper, plastic film, steel sheet or surface coatings.
 The material passes between a radioactive source, which is housed in tungsten alloy, and a detector.
 The strength of the detector signal is used to measure the thickness, density or level of the material.

 Homeland Security & Border Control